Natasha Devon 7pm - 9pm

-The US House of Representatives has voted to impeach President Donald Trump for an unprecedented second time.
+The US House of Representatives has voted to impeach President Donald Trump for an unprecedented second time - but what happens next?

-With the House voting for impeachment by 232-197 on Wednesday, the US leader became the first president in the country's history to be impeached twice.
+With the House voting for the second impeachment of Donald Trump by 232-197, the former US leader became the first president in the country's history to be impeached twice.

-It comes following last week's storming of the US Capitol as members were affirming president-elect Joe Biden's election victory.
+It comes following the storming of the US Capitol as members were affirming president-elect Joe Biden's election victory.

 The president faced one count of insurrection, worded: "President Trump gravely endangered the security of the United States and its institutions of government.
 He threatened the integrity of the democratic system, interfered with the peaceful transition of power, and imperilled a co-equal branch of government.

 "He thereby betrayed his trust as president to the manifest injury of the people of the United States."

 So what does impeachment mean for Donald Trump?
 What happens next?

 Impeachment in the US is described as a formal charge of misconduct made against the holder of a public office.